Esin Varan

-Esin Varan is an American actress and writer who has worked in film and television and on the stage.
-She has Turkish ancestry.
+Esin Varan is an American actress and writer who has worked in film & television and on stage.

 Acting career

 Varan started acting at a very early age.
 She pursued her acting career while studying International Relations and Political Science at Marmara University, where she took a bachelor's degree.
 After establishing her acting career in Europe, she moved to New York City to study acting.
 She graduated from American Academy of Dramatic Arts and completed an exclusive year of advanced acting in the Academy Company.
 She acted in many films, TV Shows and Commercials.